wix/stylable/packages/stylable.io/docs/references/variables.md

 ```

 #### stArray
-Defined by using the `stArray` function, it provides an interface similar to an array to allow grouping variables by context and to retrieve them by their index.
-This array is zero-based and comma separated.
+Use the `stArray` function to provide an interface similar to an array so you can group variables by context and retrieve them by their index.

+When using the `stArray` function, the array value is zero-based and comma separated.

 ```css
 :vars {